Reggie Ragland

-Reggie Keith Ragland Jr. (born September 23, 1993) is an American football linebacker who is a free agent.
-He played college football at Alabama, winning two national championships.
-He was then drafted by the Buffalo Bills in the second round of the 2016 NFL Draft.
+Reggie Keith Ragland Jr. (born September 23, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, winning two national championships.
+He was then selected by the Buffalo Bills in the second round of the 2016 NFL draft.
 In 2016, he missed his rookie season after being placed on injured reserve with a torn ACL.
 During the 2017 season, he was traded to the Kansas City Chiefs for a fourth round pick in the 2019 draft.
-On January 6, 2018, Ragland started his first career playoff game, registering nine tackles during the team's 22-21 loss to the Tennessee Titans.
+On January 6, 2018, Ragland started his first career playoff game, registering nine tackles during the team's 22–21 loss to the Tennessee Titans.
 Two years later he won his first Super Bowl, recording two tackles when the Chiefs defeated the San Francisco 49ers.

-High school career
+Early life

 A native of Huntsville, Alabama, Ragland started his high school career as an 8th grader, playing football at Grissom High School.
 Ragland's family relocated to Madison, Alabama, Ragland attended Bob Jones High School, where he was a varsity player in both football and basketball.
 As a sophomore, he played small forward on a basketball team that upset No. 1 Homewood to win the 2009–2010 AHSAA Class 6A Championship, with Levi Randolph being named MVP.
 Meanwhile, on the football field Ragland had 40 receptions as a tight end and six touchdowns.
 Mostly playing defense as a junior, he recorded 91 tackles in 2010 with 21 tackles-for-loss.
 Bob Jones went 8–4 over the season, losing 21–28 to Clay-Chalkville in the first round of the 6A playoffs.
 In his senior season, Ragland was credited with 97 tackles with 22 tackles-for-loss and six sacks.
 The Patriots allowed only 13 points per game and were 10–2 on the season, losing to the eventual 6A state runner-up Hoover in the second round of the playoffs.
 Ragland was also on the Patriots track & field team, where he competed in the discus throw and the shot put.

 Regarded as a four-star recruit by Rivals.com, Ragland was listed as the No. 1 inside linebacker prospect in his class.
 Shortly after his junior season, he committed to Alabama over Auburn, Florida, and Tennessee.